 The Company has policies governing risk concentrations in relation to counterparties, credit quality and sectors.
-These risks are addressed in the Company's Investment Management Policies and are monitored by both the Investment Committee and the Executive Risk Committee.
-Apart from highly rated sovereigns and associated sponsored agencies, the Company has a policy that prohibits exposure exceeding pre-defined thresholds to any one issuer in its fixed income portfolio (dependent on the type and quality of issuer, but in any case not to exceed 1.25% in most cases).
+These risks are addressed in the Company's investment management policies and are monitored by both the Investment Committee and the Executive Risk Committee.
+Aside from highly rated sovereigns and associated sponsored agencies, the Company has a policy that prohibits exposure exceeding pre-defined thresholds to any one issuer in its fixed income portfolio (dependent on the type and quality of issuer, in any case not to exceed 1.25% in most cases).
 The Company manages credit risk exposure by limiting aggregate below investment grade assets to 12% of the entire fixed income portfolio.
 The fixed income portfolio in aggregate targets an A- rating and must maintain a minimum average credit rating of BBB+ at all times.
 The Company also has asset class and industry sector limits.

-The Company's Underwriting Guidelines governs underwriting risk and is monitored by the Underwriting Policy Compliance Committee and the Executive Risk Committee.
+The Company's Underwriting Guidelines governs underwriting risk and is monitored by the Underwriting Policy Compliance Committee and the Board.

-From an operational perspective, the Company aims at maintaining a diversified portfolio and client d.
-Investment in Assets in Accordance with the Prudent Person Principles of the Code of Conduct mix as it continues to deliver against the business plan approved by the Board.
+From an operational perspective, the Company aims at maintaining a diversified portfolio and client mix as it continues to deliver against the business plan approved by the Board.